croaky/blog/articles/north-star-metric.md

 causes us to ask questions such as
 "which customer acquisition channels are working the best?", or "do we have an awareness problem or an activation problem?"

-Compare the Hound chart to another product's chart:

-![Anonymous growth chart][anon]

-[anon]: images/anonymous-growth-chart.png

-In this example,
-the data is telling us
-that we're still
-making something people want,
-not yet ready for
-marketing something people want.

 ## Prioritize work by answering questions